UN climate talks begin amid uncertainty over US position | New Country 923

 “I would rather wait until a decision has been taken,” she said.

-U.S. officials plan to meet Tuesday in Washington to discuss whether to withdraw from the Paris deal that Trump has said he would “cancel” — or find a way to back away from emissions targets set by the Obama administration.
+The White House postponed a meeting that had been planned Tuesday to discuss whether to withdraw from the Paris deal that Trump has said he would “cancel” — or find a way to back away from emissions targets set by the Obama administration.

 Fiji, which holds the presidency of the upcoming climate summit, said it was important to press ahead with the talks.